StackVista/stackstate-docs/stackpacks/integrations/vsphere.md

 ### Open source

-The code for the StackState VMware vSphere check is open source and available on GitHub at:
+The code for the Rancher Observability VMware vSphere check is open source and available on GitHub at:

 [https://github.com/StackVista/stackstate-agent-integrations/tree/master/vsphere](https://github.com/StackVista/stackstate-agent-integrations/tree/master/vsphere)

 ## Troubleshooting

-Troubleshooting steps for any known issues can be found in the [StackState support Knowledge base](https://support.stackstate.com/hc/en-us/search?category=360002777619&filter_by=knowledge_base&query=vSphere).
+Troubleshooting steps for any known issues can be found in the [Rancher Observability support Knowledge base](https://support.stackstate.com/hc/en-us/search?category=360002777619&filter_by=knowledge_base&query=vSphere).

 ## Uninstall

 To uninstall the VMWare vSphere StackPack and disable the VMWare vSphere check:

-1. Go to the StackState UI **StackPacks** &gt; **Integrations** &gt; **VMWare vSphere** screen and click UNINSTALL.
+1. Go to the Rancher Observability UI **StackPacks** &gt; **Integrations** &gt; **VMWare vSphere** screen and click UNINSTALL.
-   * All VMWare vSphere specific configuration will be removed from StackState.
+   * All VMWare vSphere specific configuration will be removed from Rancher Observability.
 2. Remove or rename the Agent integration configuration file, for example:

    ```text
     mv vsphere.d/conf.yaml vsphere.d/conf.yaml.bak
    ```

-3. [Restart StackState Agent V2](../../setup/agent/about-stackstate-agent.md#deployment) to apply the configuration changes.
+3. [Restart Rancher Observability Agent V2](../../setup/agent/about-stackstate-agent.md#deployment) to apply the configuration changes.

 ## Release notes